bbauska/JS-CellarDoor/README.md

 <details open>
   <summary>Click For Solution</summary>

-### Explanation
+<h3>Explanation</h3>

 We will use the `fast and slow pointer pattern` to find the middle node of the linked list.

 - Set both pointers to the head of the list.
 - Run a while loop to traverse the list.
 The loop condition is that the fast pointer is not null and the next node of the fast pointer is not null.
 This ensures that the fast pointer is always ahead of the slow pointer.
 - Inside the loop, move the fast pointer two nodes at a time by assigning `fast = fast.next.next`.
   Then move the slow pointer one node at a time by assigning `slow = slow.next`.
 - After the loop, check if the fast pointer is null.
 If it is null, then the list has an even number of nodes.
 In this case, return the second middle node, which is the next node of the slow pointer.
 If the fast pointer is not null, then the list has an odd number of nodes.
 In this case, return the slow pointer.

-### Time & Space Complexity
+<h3>Time & Space Complexity</h3>

 The time complexity of the function `findMiddle(list)` is `O(n)`, where n is the number of nodes in the linked list.
 This is because the function uses a two-pointer approach to find the middle node of the linked list.
 The fast pointer moves twice as fast as the slow pointer, effectively iterating through the entire linked list once.

 The space complexity of the function is `O(1)`.
 Regardless of the size of the linked list, the function only uses a constant amount of additional space to store the slow, fast, and prev pointers.
 It doesn't use any additional data structures or recursion, so the space complexity remains constant.

 </details>